 Gavin finished his first summer job recently.
 He earned a fair amount of money and asked me about the process I use for managing my money.
 Gavin is just learning about money.
 I recommended that he keep it simple, and follow the 10-10-80 rule.
 This formula represents how you should allocate the money you earn – save 10%, give 10% (some call this tithing), and spend the remaining 80%.
 I cannot remember when I learned this rule, but I have tried to use it over the years.
 It seems to work well, although it can be tempting to spend more than 80%, especially if you experience a windfall.

-2. Give 10% for a worthy cause – it honors God and helps those in need.
+Giving honors God and helps those in need.
 I would love to say that tithing is easy, but it can be a challenge to give away 10% of your money.
 I recommend starting early so that it becomes a habit.
 Don’t tell yourself that you will give money away when you earn more and can “afford it”.
 I think it actually becomes more challenging the more you make.
 Once again, keep it simple.
 If you are a member of a church then you should tithe to that church.
 The tithe is intended for the church to operate and support the local community.
 If you are not a member of a church then look for a worthy cause to support.
 Plenty of them exist.
 I have taken different approaches when it comes to charities.
 One year I decided to support as many as possible – even with only a small amount.
 More recently, I decided to focus my donations to a few specific charities that I am passionate about.
 For example, this year I am focused on the Lead the Way Fund.
 They do great work.
 Lastly, some charities are not worth supporting.
-They spend too many resources fund raising, or other events, rather than making sure the money gets to those who need it.
-For example, I used to send money to the Wounded Warrior Program, but stopped due to a recent scandal about how they were wasting donor’s money.
+They spend too many resources fundraising, or other events, rather than making sure the money gets to those who need it.
+For example, I used to send money to the Wounded Warrior Program but stopped due to a recent scandal about how they were wasting donor’s money.

-3. Spend 80% to live your life – this part covers the rest of your expenses like housing, food, utilities, clothes, and other bills.
+This part covers the rest of your expenses like housing, food, utilities, clothes, and other bills.
 80% sounds like a lot.
 Not spending more than that seems easy, but I will warn you that it is not easy.
 What is easy is spending more than you earn by using credit cards and other methods for borrowing money that you do not really need.
-Trust me, it is really easy to buy stuff, esecially nowadays.
+Trust me, it is really easy to buy stuff, especially nowadays.
 You don’t even have to leave your house to shop and they will deliver many things straight to your front door.
 I am a big fan of online shopping, but it can be a slippery slope when it comes to spending money.

 Managing your money can be tricky.
 I recommend keeping it simple, following the 10-10-80 rule, and avoiding debt as much as possible.